uber/baseweb/vrt/README.md

 ## Set up

 The suite will pick up and run any test file with the `*.vrt.js` extension.
-By default we turn every ladle story file into a single snapshot test.
+By default we turn every ladle file into a single snapshot test.
 To add a new test, simply create a new `.scenario.js` file in the `__tests__` directory of a component.

 > Note, a temporary requirement is that the export `name` and file name of the scenario are identical.